 He holds a graduate Certificate of Special Studies in Administration and Management from Harvard University Extension School, a J.D. from Quinnipiac University and a bachelor’s degree in history from Providence College.

 Brent is currently a Chief Trial Attorney with the Division of Enforcement at the Commodity Futures Trading Commission in the New York office.
 Brent supervises a team of trial attorneys and investigators and represents the Division in enforcement actions that are filed in the United States District Court.
 He has successfully prosecuted and negotiated settlements relating to a wide variety of actions, including matters sounding in manipulation, fraud, and trade practices.
-Brent regularly represents the Commission in actions and investigations related to cryptocurrencies and is the coordinator of the Division of Enforcement’s Virtual Currency Task Force.
-He also serves as the Division liaison for LabCFTC, a central component of the Commission’s fintech initiatives.
+Brent regularly represents the Commission in actions and investigations related to digital assets and is the advisor of the Division of Enforcement’s Digital Assets Task Force.
 Brent is a graduate of Washington & Lee University School of Law.

 Christian Nagler represents issuers, private equity sponsors, and underwriters in a broad range of securities transactions including registered offerings, Rule 144A and Regulation S offerings, consent solicitations, acquisition financing, and tender and exchange offers involving convertible securities, trust preferred securities, investment grade and high yield debt, subordinated debt and equity derivatives and securities in acquisition and other financings.
 Christian also represents companies and funds with respect to SEC reporting and compliance, including Section 13 and Section 16 obligations, corporate governance issues, and disclosure obligations.
 Christian has completed transactions in numerous industries including chemicals, consumer goods, energy, financial institutions, food & beverages, healthcare, hotels, media, real estate, shipping, special purpose acquisition companies, and technology.